Paid annual leave

 A worker has the right not to suffer detriment for asserting the right to annual leave.
 Dismissal of an employee for asserting the right to annual leave is automatically unfair.

-The right to annual leave may be enforced, in case of the employer's failure to allow the worker to take annual leave or to make a payment due, by complaint to the Employment Tribunal within 3 months of the action in question (or the last of a series of actions), but the Tribunal can allow a complaint out of time if there was a good reason for the delay.
+The right to annual leave may be enforced, in case of the employer's failure to allow the worker to take annual leave or to make a payment due, by complaint to the Employment and Equality Tribunal within 3 months of the action in question (or the last of a series of actions), but the Tribunal can allow a complaint out of time if there was a good reason for the delay.
 Where the complaint relates to the employer's failure to pay 2 or more amounts of holiday pay, the 3-month limit applies to the last of those amounts, but the Tribunal cannot consider a complaint relating to a payment which was due more than 12 months before the complaint was made.
 Where the claim is successful the Tribunal makes a declaration, and may award compensation of an amount which it considers just and equitable, having regard to the employer's infringement and the worker's loss.

 Further information on the right to paid annual leave can be found in the Guide Holidays and Holiday Pay.